Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver PuSh Festival in 2025

 PuSh International Performing Arts Festival

-Celebrating its 20th season in 2024, the PuSh International Performing Arts Festival featured nearly 20 original works at various venues between mid-January and early February.
-There was also select programming online.
+Celebrating its 20th season in 2025, the PuSh International Performing Arts Festival features around two dozen original works at various venues between mid to late January and early February.
+There is also select programming available online.

 The festival typically attracts over 20,000 attendees.
 It also includes free events in addition to its regular ticketed shows.